daddydrac/tmg_data_science/README.md

-# tmg_data_science
+# The Mentor Group
-The Mentor Group Data Science curriculum
+Teaching inner city youth machine learning as a foundation to inspire and generate minority wealth through viable career paths in the field of data science.